kushalkumar1362/GitHub-Explorer/README.md

 ## Features
 - **Search:** Easily search for GitHub users by their username.
+- **Search Suggestions:**

+  - **Username Suggestions:** As you start typing in the search bar, the application will suggest usernames based on the input.
+  - **Repository Suggestions:** If you're searching for a specific repository related to a user, start typing the repository name.
+The application will suggest repositories based on the input.
+  - **Starred Repository Suggestions:** Similarly, if you're interested in finding a user's starred repositories, start typing the repository name.
+The application will suggest starred repositories based on the input.
 - **Profile Information:** View detailed profile information for the searched user, including their bio, location, company, and more.
 - **Repositories:** Browse through the user's repositories and get insights into the technologies they are working with.
 - **Starred Repositories:** Explore the user's starred repositories and see what projects they find interesting.